A continuum of invariant measures for the periodic KdV and mKdV equations: Invariance

 \section{Invariance}

 In order to establish the invariance of the measures $\rho_{s,R}$ in \eqref{Gibbs} under the $H^{\text{mKdV}}$-flow, we first establish their invariance under the $H_\vk^\text{mKdV}$-flow, by considering suitably ``truncated'' dynamics induced by $H_{\vk, N}^{\text{mKdV}}$.
 We then extend this result to invariance for mKdV due to the good approximation between the $H_\vk^\text{mKdV}$ and $H^\text{mKdV}$ flows (Proposition~\ref{P:HK well}).
+Note that we exclusively use $\vk$ to index the approximating flows $H_\vk^\text{mKdV}$ to distinguish it from the spectral parameter and integration variable $\kk$ in \eqref{Wkk}.

 Let $N\in\NB$.
 We define new Gaussian measures as $\mu_{s, N} = \mu_{s,N} \otimes \mu^\perp_{s, N}$, where